sethuiyer/mlhub/README.md

 3. 3 Layer Feedforward Neural net in C++ using Armadillo
 4. Simple Game bot using OpenAI's Gym and Universe
 5. Email Classification using command line utility of mlpack
+6. Water the Flower Learning (Neuroevolution in Javascript)